Purpose

 Medium Risk Complaints

-All complaints such as assessment, enrolment process, trainer’s behavior, topics, subject, trainer’s delivery style, language, student’s behavior, policies, procedures, USI, PPE, employers or any other issues.
+All complaints such as assessment, enrolment process, trainer’s behavior, topics, subject, trainer’s delivery style, language, student’s behavior, policies, procedures, USI, PPE, employers, third parties or any other issues.
 Will be thoroughly investigated and may involve other agencies.

 Students can appeal their result